-Nuxalk [nuχalk] is a Salishan language spoken in Bella Coola in British Colombia in Canada by maybe 20 people, all of known are elderly.
+Nuxalk [nuχalk] is a Salishan language spoken in Bella Coola in British Colombia in Canada.
+In 2014 there were 17 Nuxalk speakers, all of whom were elderly.
 The language is also known as Bella Coola, although Nuxalk is the preferred name, particularly for the Nuxalk Nation government.
 The name Bella Coola comes from bḷ́xʷlá, which means "stranger" in Heiltsuk, a Wakashan language also spoken in British Colombia.

 Nuxalk is taught in a number of provincial schools in British Colombia and in Nuxalk Nation's school, Acwsalcta.